Gurusaran6/Cloud-basesed-IDS-using-ML/README.md

 # Cloud-basesed-IDS-using-ML
-This will be ongoing development of a cloud based Intrusion Detection Systems (IDS) using ML techniquesa
+This will be ongoing development of a cloud based Intrusion Detection Systems (IDS) using ML techniques